MichaelLesirge/neural-network/random_practice/README.md

 # Random practice

-All the things in here are made to get a better understanding of how neural networks work.
-They all have plenty of comments that I made trying to wrap my head around it
+All the things I made to get a better understanding of how neural networks work.
+They all have plenty of comments that I made when I was trying to wrap my head around it

 ## [one_neuron_back_prop.py](https://github.com/michael-lesirge/neural-network/blob/main/random_practice/one_neuron_back_prop.py)
 <p>Animation of one neuron using backpropagation to find line</p>